opensearch-project/documentation-website/_field-types/mappings-use-cases.md

 # Mappings use cases

-Mappings in OpenSearch provide control over how data is indexed and queried, enabling optimized performance and efficient storage for a range of use cases.
+Mappings provide control over how data is indexed and queried, enabling optimized performance and efficient storage for a range of use cases.

 ---